Frequently asked questions

 Yes!

-Flexibility of access is important to me, to ensure sessions are accessible to all.
+Flexibility of access is important to me, to ensure sessions are accessible to all and I support many people who live interstate, or for whom face to face sessions with me are not possible.

 -